Toy Story

-In 2005, Toy Story was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", one of seven films designated in its first year of eligibility.
-The success of Toy Story launched a multimedia franchise and a series of three sequels, starting with Toy Story 2 (1999).
-The film also had a theatrical 3D re-release in 2009 as a part of a double feature with the second film.
+In 2005, Toy Story was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant", one of nine films designated in its first year of eligibility.
+The success of Toy Story launched a multimedia franchise, spawning four sequels beginning with Toy Story 2 (1999); a spin-off film Lightyear (2022); and numerous short films.
+The film has had several theatrical re-releases, including a 3D re-release in 2009 as part of a double feature with the second film and a 30th anniversary re-release in 2025.

-A spin-off, Lightyear, was released in 2022, with Chris Evans voicing the in-universe human Buzz Lightyear who inspired the action figure toyline in the Toy Story films.